arcanericky/zap-examples/src/customencoder/README.md

-# Using custom encoders for standard fields
+# Custom Encoders for Standard Fields

 You can use custom encoders for formatting time, level, caller, etc. One caveat is that you need these encoders to be as efficient as possible so as to not